aeoranday/50l-analysis/event-display/README.md

 options:
-  -h, --help           show this help message and exit -t n                 Trigger Record ID to plot.
-0-index.
-  --save-all           Pass to save snapshots of all trigger IDs --tqdm               Display tqdm progress bar.
+  -h, --help           show this help message and exit --record n           Trigger Record ID to plot.
+0-index --save-all           Pass to save snapshots of all trigger IDs --tqdm               Display tqdm progress bar.
 Only used for --save-all.
   --savetype SAVETYPE  Specify the format to save the figure as.
 Default: svg.